 ○ Average used price : $1900-2400

 The LCD-4 is certainly not a balanced sounding headphone, but it is for sure impressive, and I personally love it.
-As usual with the LCD line, it follows a special target with a focus on a recessed presence region around 4-8 khz.
+As usual with the LCD line, it follows a unique target with a recessed presence region around 4-8 khz.
 The sound is somewhat a bit on the dark side and certainly not harsh or sibilant.

 The bass response is outstanding.
 It extends perfectly to 10 Hz, well below my hearing limits (around 18-20 hz).
 The bass is extremely tight and has solid impact, but it’s not elevated, like most planars.
 It can be EQ-ed to bass-head levels without issues.
-The bass texture is excellent.
+The bass texture is excellent and it is certainly the best bass response I have ever heard from a headphone.
+The slam is so great that I don’t even need to EQ it.

-The mids are also pretty solid.
+The mids are also pretty good.
 They are thick and forward from 200 to 2 khz, but recessed above that.
 Maybe not the most ideal response for many string instruments or high pitched voices.
 The upper-mids to treble transition is quite recessed, which is great for many bright recordings or harsh genres.
 It works well for many of my songs that can be bothersome on brighter headphones.
 But I will agree that the recession is too extreme, and I would have liked 3-4 dB more between 4 and 7 khz.
+I sometimes EQ up that area.

 The treble, except for that low-treble canyon, is excellent.
 Very refined and in another league compared to the three LCD-2 I have previously owned.
 The upper-treble actually sounds a bit boosted in my unit, around 12-14 khz.
 It’s not the most natural treble behavior combined with the low-treble dip.
 Treble isn’t “crunchy” or full sounding.

-The overall tonality is on the warm side, and may not appeal to many people looking for more linear tunings – I’m part of these people but the technicalities of the LCD-4 make me forgive that slightly dark tone.
+The overall tonality is on the warm side, and may not appeal to many people looking for more linear tunings – I’m part of these people but the technicalities of the LCD-4 make me forgive that slightly dark tone, and EQ does wonders.
 The resolution is amazing – I would say the LCD-4 is a hair more resolving than the Utopia I recently had at home.
-The Utopia has more attack and overall better sense of punch, but the LCD-4 extracts better details and nuances in any recording.
+The Utopia has more attack and overall better sense of punch, but the LCD-4 extracts better details and nuances in any recording, and has still incredible macrodynamics contrast.

-When it comes to dynamics, the LCD-4 does not deceive.
-It’s a very impactful headphone, from the great bass to the clear treble.
+The LCD4 is an extremely impactful headphone, from the great bass to the clear treble.
 It’s also pretty fast sounding.
 And on top of that, the staging is a considerable improvement over the other LCDs.
-Not as wide as an HD800 or tall like an HE-1000, but very pleasant although the separation isn’t as great as the Utopia.
+Not as wide as an HD800 or tall like an Arya though.

 The LCD-4 is the absolute endgame headphone for people liking warm tonalities.
-The Stax SR-007 would be another contender – probably similar in resolution, but lacking in dynamics and punch.
-The Verité is another competitor but I did not have the occasion to hear it.
+The Stax SR-007 would be another contender – probably similar in resolution, and faster, but lacking in dynamics and punch.
+The Verité is another competitor.

 Measurements & Resources